jymchng/raf/README.md

 Then use the commands as discussed in the previous section.
 Example:
 ```
-raf file ./tests/test_files/file1.txt -t sgNRIC email
+raf file ./tests/test_files/file1.txt -t phone email
 ```

 # Help
-You can always use the `--help` command to read the `help` section of `raf.
+Use the `--help` command to read the `help` section of `raf.

 Example:
 ```